 MARKET OUTLOOK / STRATEGY

-Disclosures: As of December 31, 2016.
-Source: Pugh Capital, Bloomberg, and Bloomberg Barclays Indices.
-This market outlook and succeeding pages contains Pugh Capital’s opinions based on the information available at the time of the analysis.
+Disclosure – As of March 31, 2017.
+Source: Pugh Capital, Bloomberg, and Barclays Indices.
+This market outlook and succeeding slides contains Pugh Capital’s opinions based on the information available at the time of the analysis.
 Opinions are subject to change without notice.
-Information contained herein should not be considered investment advice for any particular investment strategy or product.
 Investors should evaluate their own risk tolerance, time horizon and other restrictions for their investment decisions.
 Statements concerning financial market trends are based on information available and current market conditions which will fluctuate.
 There is no guarantee that these investment strategies will work under all market conditions, and investors should evaluate their ability to invest for the long-term, especially during periods of volatility in the market.
 Please do not redistribute.
 Refer to Disclosures for forecast, outlook and other information.